-These projects were included in the 7-Day public comment period completed for the August 2024 TPB meeting.
+These projects were included in the 7-day public comment period completed for the April and June 2025 TPB meetings.
 The 7-day public comment period was posted to the EPMPO website as a banner alert and news post on the main page.
 The alert and news post provided the announcements below.
-These announcements include information of the amendment to the MPO's documents, the backup documentation provided at the Transportation Project Advisory Committee meeting.
+These announcements include information on the amendment to the MPO's documents and the backup documentation provided at the Transportation Project Advisory Committee meeting.